Gellybean/Gellybean/MathfinderBot.md

  - —`List` This will list any created characters you have.

- - —`Export` (EXPERIMENTAL) This will export any active character into JSON format.
+ - —`Export` *EXPERIMENTAL.* This will export any active character into JSON format.

  - —`Delete` Delete a character.
    - `char-name` The name of the character to delete.
 This will prompt you for confirmation.